basecom/FixturesPlugin/docs/writing/phpunit-tests.md

 In addition to running fixtures via [console command](https://symfony.com/doc/current/console.html), you can also execute fixtures within your PHPUnit tests.
 For this purpose, we provide a trait called `FixtureTrait`, which contains all the necessary methods to run fixtures.

 ## Run specific fixtures
-To run specific fixtures, simply add the trait to your test and call the `runSpecificFixtures` method:
+To run specific fixtures, simply add the trait to your test and call the `runSpecificFixtures` method.
+This method accepts both base class names, aswell as the FQCN:

 ```php
 use Basecom\FixturePlugin\FixtureTrait; // [!code focus]